janzgraggen/algTopo-ML-neuronCls/README.md

 # algTopo-ML-neuronCls

-Repo for the Semester project: Using algebraic topology and ML to cluster and classify neurons.
+Repo for the Master Semester project:
+  Using algebraic topology and ML to cluster and classify neurons.
+  Spring semester 2025
+  Project by Jan Zgraggen, supervised by Lida Kanari

 Requirements can be found in `requirements.txt`

 When cloning update the external libraries: